quoke/quoke.github.io/_quotations/a/as-long-as-possible-live-free.md

 ---
 layout: quotation
-title: As long as possible, live free and uncommitted
+title: As long as possible, live free
 date: 2019-01-05
 text: As long as possible, live free and uncommitted.
 It makes but little difference whether you are committed to a farm or the county jail.
 author: Henry David Thoreau